Helping your child to lead a normal and happy life

-Children (particularly younger children) live in the ‘here and now’, and will want to play and enjoy other activities as usual.
-This gives them a surprising natural resilience during a serious illness.
-Understanding a child's specific needs, sticking to normal routines, and providing boundaries, comfort and love are very important to help support this resilience.
+Children live in the ‘here and now’ and will want to play and participate in activities as usual.
+This makes them incredibly resilient during a serious illness.

-Try to arrange for your child to live a normal and happy life during their treatment for cancer.
-Whenever they are well enough, encourage them to join in their normal activities, including going to school or day care.
-This will mean that they don’t miss out on as much school and that they spend time with their friends, which will give them a sense of their life going on as normal.
+Try to help your child to live a normal and as happy a life as possible during their cancer treatment.
+When they feel well enough, encourage them to do their normal activities, including going to school or day care.
+This means that they don’t miss out on as much school.
+They also spend time with their friends, which does help make them feel like life is more normal.

-Many hospitals run programs where health professionals provide age-specific education for teachers and carers.
+Many hospitals provide age-specific education for teachers and carers.
 Most paediatric treatment centres also have an educational psychologist, counsellor or school liaison officer who can talk to your child’s school, so they can better understand what your child is going through and how they can best support them.